fenago/learn-java-12-programming/lab_guide/Lab_12.md

 Summary
 =====================

-In this chapter, we have talked about data-streams processing, which is different from processing the I/O streams we reviewed in [Chapter 5] *Strings,
+In this lab, we have talked about data-streams processing, which is different from processing the I/O streams we reviewed in *Strings,
 Input/Output, and Files*.
 We defined what the data streams are, how to process their elements using stream operations, and how to chain (connect) stream operations in a pipeline.
 We also discussed stream initialization and how to process streams in parallel.

-In the next chapter, the reader will be introduced to The **Reactive Manifesto**, its thrust, and examples of its implementations.
+In the next lab, the reader will be introduced to The **Reactive Manifesto**, its thrust, and examples of its implementations.
 We will discuss the difference between reactive and responsive systems and what **asynchronous** and **non-blocking** processings are.
 We will also talk